aadnk/ExperienceMod/Readme.txt

     * Drop experience when players are manipulating items or blocks:
      * By the name and durability
      * By potion effect, level, extended duration, and more.
+    * Guarantee getting the highest enchant level on the enchantment table.
     * Broadcast a message to the server or a specific channel (HeroChat only) when experience is being awarded.
     * Use a different configuration for every world, or even particular players or groups.